janegilring/posts/jeffbrown/azure-automation-3/azure-automation-3.md

 ## Deploying the Monitoring Agent

 With Log Analytics deployed and connected to the Automation Account, it is time to configure a hybrid worker.
 The steps to configure both an Azure virtual machine and an on-premises server are almost identical.
-The only difference is the agent's installation, and I will cover both ways to complete this task.
+The only difference is the agent's installation method, and I will cover both ways to complete this task.

 ### Deploy Extension to Azure Virtual Machine